-5. Based on the decision of the May 2014 Plenary, Anguilla is required to report back to the November 2014 Plenary.
+5. As noted above, based on the decision of the November 2014 Plenary, Anguilla is required to report back to the May 2015 Plenary.
 This report will therefore analyse Anguilla's level of compliance with its outstanding Recommendations.
-In that regard, the report will look at Key R. 26 and other Recommendations as follows: R. 202, 21, 25, 30, 32 and SR. VI, and VIII.
+In that regard, the report will look at Key R. 26 and other Recommendations as follows: R. 20, 25, 30, 32 and SR. VI, and VIII.

 III.
-Summary of progress made by Anguilla since November 2013.
+Summary of progress made by Anguilla since November 2014.